 Whether nervous system and psychologic effects have occurred in individuals exposed to Agent Orange as a result of the Vietnam experience is unclear and controversial.
-It has been subsested that Vietnam veterans experience a high rate of psychologic problems, with certain symptoms appearing quite frequently.
+It has been suggested that Vietnam veterans experience a high rate of psychologic problems, with certain symptoms appearing quite frequently.
 These symptoms include nervousness, disturbed sleep, irritability and short temper, depression, and suicidal thoughts.
-Many psychiatrists consider that some of these comprise a distinct collection of symptoms or a syndrome known as posttraumatic stress disorder and that this syndrome is unrelated to any chemical exposure.
+Many psychiatrists consider that some of these comprise a distinct collection of symptoms or a syndrome known as post-traumatic stress disorder and that this syndrome is unrelated to any chemical exposure.
 Evidence in support of this conclusion is that individuals such as prisoners of war and hostages who have undergone sustained stress display similar symptoms.

-Unfortunately, there are almost no systematic studies of nervous system function or psychological symptoms among individuals exposed to Agent Orange.
-A recent Air Force study of Operation Ranch Hand personnel showed no difference between them and unexposed controls in several measurements of nervous system function including the speed of nerve impulse transmissions.
-On the other hand, when Ranch Hand personnel were evaluated by analyzing answers to questions on tests designed to indicate personality traits, psychiatrists concluded that they were different from the comparison group and showed tendencies toward traits defined as "hypochondria, depression, hysteria, and schizophrenia."
+Unfortunately, there are almost no systematic studies of nervous system function or psychological problems among individuals exposed to Agent Orange.
+The recent Air Force study of Ranch Hand personnel showed no difference between the exposed group and unexposed controls in several measurements of nervous system function including the speed of nerve impulse transmissions.
+On the other hand, when Ranch Hand personnel were evaluated by analyzing answers to questions on some of the tests designed to detect emotional disorders or personality disturbances, psychiatrists concluded that they were different from the comparison group and showed tendencies toward traits defined as "hypochondria, depression, hysteria, and schizophrenia."
 Ranch Hand personnel were also said to feel more isolated and to have a higher degree of nervousness and anxiety, to be more easily startled, and to experience more psychosomatic illness than did the comparison group.
 These differences were minor and are difficult to interpret.
-The methods used in this study would not show whether the differences between groups were due to posttraumatic stress, Agent Orange exposure, or both.
+The methods used in this study would not show whether the differences between groups were due to post-traumatic stress, Agent Orange exposure, or both.

-That self-perception of psychologic problems is an important component of such an analysis was shown in a study of 100 veterans who were asked about their exposure to Agent Orange and their current mental and emotional well-being.
-Their potential exposure to Agent Orange was independently assessed by comparing their service records with records of the timing and location of herbicide spraying missions in Vietnam.
+The fact that self-perception of psychologic problems is an important component of such an analysis was shown in a study of 100 veterans who were asked about their exposure to Agent Orange and their current mental and emotional well-being.
+Their potential exposure to Agent Orange was independently assessed by comparing their service records with records of the time and location of herbicide spraying missions in Vietnam.
 The frequency and seriousness of psychologic and emotional problems correlated very closely with how much herbicide the veterans believed they were exposed to, whereas the correlation was much weaker when the comparison was based on how much herbicide exposure the records showed.